quinncomendant/ChipiChat.lbaction/README.md

 You can combine modifiers, e.g., “`code copy 4 js function to get a uuid`” sends “`js function to get a uuid`” to *GPT-4* API with the *code persona* and *copies the response*.
 All modifiers must go at the beginning of the message.

-Manage history and settings with special commands:
+### Manage history and settings with special commands:

 - `clear`: Remove chat history without sending a message.
 - `config`: Show all configuration settings.
 - `configset KEY VALUE`: Set the configuration KEY to VALUE.
 - `help`: Display this help message.
-- `history`: Display all chat history.
+- `history`: Display recent chat history.

 ## Installation